Birth Name: | Henry Miyinzi Chakava |

 Henry Chakava (26 April 1946 – 8 March 2024) was a Kenyan publisher.
-He focused on the publication of books particularly in East Africa and has been called "the father of Kenyan publishing".[1]
-[2] For his contribution to educational and cultural literature in his region, he received several awards.
+He focused on the publication of books particularly in East Africa and has been described as "the father of Kenyan publishing" for being a pioneer publisher in Kenya who promoted free speech through literature.[1]
+[2] [3] For his contribution to educational and cultural literature in East Africa, he received several awards.[4]

-In 1992 Chakava took over the Kenyan establishment and went further under the name East African Educational Publishers.
-Later, he expanded his business with establishments in Uganda and Tanzania.
+In 1992 Chakava founded East African Educational Publishers which later, expanded with establishments in Uganda and Tanzania.[7]

 Chakava published a great number of educational and cultural books that have had a major importance in eastern Africa.
-For instance, he published the school books for primary and tertiary education that signified an important renewal in view of the subjects that were written from an African perspective.
-Previously, school books had been influenced greatly by a Western viewpoint.
+His publications included school books for primary and tertiary education that signified an important renewal in view of the subjects that were written from an African perspective.
+Previously, many school books in east africa were influenced greatly by a Western viewpoint.

 Also in the cultural field, Chakava came with innovating publications.
 Besides books in the English language, he published in local languages, at a time when local languages were still seen by governments and authorities as state-subversive.
 Furthermore he published books with a critical stance on local governments.
 Challenging the boundaries of the freedom of expression, he took great risks and in fact, was repeatedly threatened.